martbetz/martbetz.github.io/terms-and-conditions.md

 </ul> -->
 <ul>
 <li>
-(as per the <a href="#disclaimer">General Disclaimer</a>) this website neither promotes nor accepts any financial contribution of any kind (whether commercially or voluntarily), and is neither sponsored by nor affiliated with any such party.
+(as per the <a href="#disclaimer">General Disclaimer</a>) this website neither promotes nor accepts any financial contribution of any kind (neither commercially nor voluntarily), and is neither sponsored by nor affiliated with any such party.
 </ul>
 </li>
 <ul>